Have you considered the following possibility?

 I’ve discussed what doesn’t work in this article.

 If you’ve been primarily using these 3 methods (for the 3rd one hit the link below) with little to no success in your job search, then you probably weren’t aware of their ineffectiveness.
 However, you can make changes now and focus on effective job search strategies.

 Whatever you do as a job seeker, don’t allow your job hunt to invade other areas of your life because you’re not efficiently managing your time.
 This means investing your time in strategies with higher possibilities of successful outcomes.

 Because your time matters in the job search, I’d like you to consider the methods in this post as presented by Ms. Clark on her blog.
 Evaluate them.
 If they haven’t been working for you, then please focus on better methods.

 You won’t regret it!

-You can head over to her blog to check out the other method and the rest of her post:
+You can head over to her blog to check her full post:

-Disclaimer 1: I am not an HR or Career Professional by training.
+Disclaimer: I am no Human Resources, Employment, or Career Professional by training.
 When I write on job search topics, I write from the perspective of a job seeker with direct job search experience in today’s job market.